How to complain about your broadband service

 - you can prove you’re not getting the service advertised

 If your provider needs to change the terms and conditions of your contract, they must give you at least one month’s notice before the change occurs.
-You may be given the right to end the contract once you confirm you do not accept the changes before the stated deadline.

 Your rights when your contract is coming to an end